RAK7391 WisGate Connect Quick Start Guide

 /etc/NetworkManager/system-connections/MyConnection.nmconnection

-The OS needs to be rebooted / Gateway power cycled for the configuration to take effect
+The OS must be rebooted or the gateway power cycled for the configuration changes to take effect.

 Ethernet